-Most banks today are making use of the mobile technology not only to reach out to their customers but also to make life much easier for them.
+Most banks today are making use of mobile technology not only to reach out to their customers but also to make life much easier for them.
 Speak to your bank and ask for their mobile app which you can install on your mobile phone.

-Depending on your mobile phone OS (Operating System), mobile banking applications come in different formats such as Androids, iPhone, Windows and even Blackberry.
+Depending on your mobile phone OS (Operating System), mobile banking applications come in different formats such as Androids, iPhone, Windows, and even Blackberry.
 It is important to make sure that you get the application directly from your bank website so as not to install malicious software that will allow fraudsters to steal your bank details and information.

 With a mobile banking app, you can view your balances, make payments and transfer money.
 It offers the easiest way to manage your finances on the go without any delay.